-32. Venue is proper in this district under 28 U.S.C. §§ 1391(b)-(d) and 1400(b).
-Upon information and belief, Defendant Box has transacted business in the Eastern District of Texas and has committed acts of direct and indirect infringement in the Eastern District of Texas.
+33. Venue is proper in this district under 28 U.S.C. §§ 1391(b)-(d) and 1400(b).
+Defendant Athena is registered to do business in Texas, and upon information and belief, has transacted business in the Eastern District of Texas and has committed acts of direct and indirect infringement in the Eastern District of Texas.